 § 3 Responsibilities of the parties

 3.1.1.
-The user undertakes to fulfill the necessary prerequisites for a successful treatment program.
-The user provides complete information about the disease, otherwise UCIO UNICLINICS® cannot organize an effective medical program.
+The User undertakes to fulfill the necessary prerequisites for a successful treatment program.
+The User provides complete information about the disease, otherwise UNICLINICS® is unable to organize an effective medical program.

 3.1.4.
-The user is obliged to come to the clinic in time for the diagnosis or treatment.
+The User is obliged to come to the clinic in time for the diagnostics or treatment.

 3.1.5.
-The user leaves the country of diagnosis and treatment after the end of the medical program, if he is not a resident of the given country.
+The User leaves the country of diagnostics and treatment after the end of the medical program if they are not residents of the given country.

 3.2.1.
-UCIO UNICLINICS® is the organizer of the medical program and services.
-UCIO UNICLINICS® is responsible for organizing the booked program.
+UNICLINICS® is the organizer of the medical program and services.
+UNICLINICS® is responsible for the booked program organization.

 3.2.2.
 A medical service agreement is concluded between the User and the Medical Provider.

 3.2.3.
-The contractor does not affect the recommendations of the doctors about the diagnosis / treatment.
+The contractor does not affect the recommendations of the doctors about the diagnostics / treatment.
 All responsibility for the quality of medical services takes over the Medical Provider.

 3.2.4.
-UCIO UNICLINICS® is not responsible for the refusal of the consular authorities in issuing visas to the Customer, for the actions of passport and customs authorities, as well as in the event of force majeure.§ 4 Cancellation Policy
+UNICLINICS® is not responsible for the refusal of the consular authorities in issuing visas to the Customer, for the actions of passport and customs authorities, as well as in the event of force majeure.§ 4 Cancellation Policy

 4.1.1.
-In case of refusal of services before the start of the program, the funds transferred by the User as a payment for the UCIO UNICLINICS® service are returned, except for the expenses related to their transaction and the costs for the services already rendered.
+In case of refusal of services before the beginning of the program, the funds transferred by the User as a payment for the UNICLINICS® services are returned, except for the expenses related to their transaction and the costs for the services already rendered.

 4.2.
-The user can free of charge (with a full refund, except for the costs associated with their transaction) to refuse UCIO UNICLINICS® services in the following cases:
+The User can refuse from the UNICLINICS® services with a full refund, except for the costs associated with their transaction, in the following cases:

-4.2.1. the doctor determines that the user is not treated (within two (2) weeks after such cancellation, the user must provide UCIO UNICLINICS® with a doctor's certificate confirming that the user is not eligible for treatment);
+4.2.1.
+The doctor determines that the User is incurable (within two (2) weeks after such cancellation, the User must provide UNICLINICS® with a doctor's certificate confirming that the User is not eligible for treatment);

-4.2.2. the doctor determines that the user cannot travel (for two (2) weeks after such cancellation, the user must provide UCIO UNICLINICS® with a doctor's certificate confirming that the user cannot travel);
+4.2.2.
+The doctor determines that the User cannot travel (for two (2) weeks after such cancellation, the User must provide UNICLINICS® with a doctor's certificate confirming that the user is unable to travel);

-4.2.3. in case of natural disasters or military actions (the Party for which the impossibility of performance of obligations under the contract was created must notify the other party of the occurrence and termination of such circumstances no later than 7 (seven) days from the moment of their occurrence.
-If these circumstances cannot be eliminated, then both parties may terminate the contractual relationship, which is recorded in writing)
+4.2.3.
+In case of natural disasters or military actions (the Party facing the impossibility of obligations performance must notify the other party of the occurrence of such circumstances and contract termination no later than 7 (seven) days from the moment of their occurrence.
+If these circumstances cannot be eliminated, then both parties may terminate the contractual relationship, which is recorded in writing).

 4.3.
-The User may opt out of the Additional Services at any time, in the event that the Services have not been provided or organized by UCIO UNICLINICS®.
+The User may opt out of the Additional Services at any time, in case the Services have not been provided or organized by UNICLINICS®.
 If the User refuses the Third Party Additional Services, then the Third Party Cooperation Terms come into force.

 4.4.
-In order to exercise the right to cancel a refusal of services, the User must inform UCIO UNICLINICS® by means of an application (for example, in a letter, fax, or e-mail) about his decision to terminate the contract.
+In order to exercise the right to refuse from services, the User must inform UNICLINICS® by means of an application (e.g. in a letter, fax, or e-mail) about his decision to terminate the contract.

-The application should be sent to e-mail: email@example.com
+The application must be sent to e-mail: email@example.com

 United Kingdom of Great Britain and Northern Ireland